autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/coordinate-system.md

 1. Transformation of sensor data

    In Autoware, each sensor has a unique coordinate system and their data is expressed in terms of the coordinates.
-In order to correlate the independent datas between different sensors, we need to find the position relationship between each sensor and the vehicle body.
+In order to correlate the independent data between different sensors, we need to find the position relationship between each sensor and the vehicle body.
 Once the installation position of the sensor on the vehicle body is determined, it will remain fixed during running, so the offline calibration method can be used to determine the precise position of each sensor relative to the vehicle body.

 2. ROS TF2